swaldy/smart_pixels_BDT/README.md

 BDT -- contains scripts related to training BDT

 NN -- contains scripts related to training NN
+# ------LPC CAF (FNAL) SETUP EXAMPLES-----------
+The steps below describe how to run scripts when working on LPC CAF resources.
+Guide on how to set up LPC with eos is found here: https://www.uscms.org/uscms_at_work/physics/computing/getstarted/uaf.shtml

 # ------LXPLUS SETUP EXAMPLES-----------